knrick/mWebRTC/README.md

 * **Admin and Client URLs** - When users will click on notifications they will be redirected to their corresponding links.
 You can enter either URLs or ids of modx documents.
 These settings are optional.

 * **VAPID public and private keys** - WebPush uses VAPID standard to restrict the validity of a subscription to a specific application server (so, by using VAPID, only your server will be able to send notifications to a subscriber).
-So I highly recommend to generate your own VAPID keys.
-You can do it [here][2] or by using this php script:
+So I highly recommend generating your own VAPID keys.
+You can do it [here][2] or by using this PHP script:
 ```
 require_once MODX_CORE_PATH.'components/mwebrtc/web_push/vendor/autoload.php';
 use Minishlink\WebPush\VAPID;